Mike Rupp

 Michael Ryan Rupp (born January 13, 1980) is an American former professional ice hockey center.
-He has played in the National Hockey League (NHL) for the New Jersey Devils, Phoenix Coyotes, Columbus Blue Jackets, Pittsburgh Penguins, New York Rangers and Minnesota Wild.
+He played in the National Hockey League (NHL) for the New Jersey Devils, Phoenix Coyotes, Columbus Blue Jackets, Pittsburgh Penguins, New York Rangers and Minnesota Wild.

-Rupp scored the Stanley Cup-clinching goal – and first Stanley Cup playoff goal of his career – in the 2003 Stanley Cup Finals, which gave the Devils franchise its third Stanley Cup championship.
+Rupp scored the Stanley Cup-clinching goal – and first Stanley Cup playoff goal of his career – in the 2003 Stanley Cup Final, which gave the Devils franchise its third Stanley Cup championship.
 Rupp serves as an analyst on NHL Network and SportsNet Pittsburgh.
 He serves as a co-host of "That's Hockey Talk" with Nick Maraldo and Kyle "Gumpy" Cathcart, which comes out of the Pat McAfee Incorporated Studios.

 Playing career

 Rupp played high school hockey at St. Edward High School in Lakewood, Ohio.
 He was originally drafted in the first round, ninth overall, by the New York Islanders in the 1998 NHL entry draft.
 After remaining unsigned while still playing in the Ontario Hockey League (OHL) with the Erie Otters, however, Rupp opted to return to the NHL entry draft and was subsequently selected 76th overall in 2000 by the New Jersey Devils.

 Rupp played his first professional season in 2000–01 with the Albany River Rats of the American Hockey League (AHL), the top minor league affiliate of the Devils.
 He later made his NHL debut January 13, 2003 with the Devils, where he helped the team win the Stanley Cup after scoring the Cup-clinching goal.
 Rupp is the only player in Stanley Cup history to have his first playoff goal be the Stanley Cup winning goal.

 The following season, in 2003–04, Rupp was traded by the Devils, along with a second-round draft pick, to the Phoenix Coyotes in exchange for Jan Hrdina on March 5, 2004.
 After the 2004–05 NHL lockout, Rupp was traded with Jason Chimera and Cale Hulse to the Columbus Blue Jackets in exchange for Geoff Sanderson and Tim Jackman on October 8, 2005.
 Columbus declined to submit Rupp, a restricted free agent, a qualifying offer in June 2006.

 On July 9, 2006, Rupp signed a one-year, $450,000 contract to return to the New Jersey Devils.
 After a successful season establishing himself as a gritty hardworking player, Rupp re-signed with the Devils on June 28, 2007, to a two-year contract.